Hamzu24/paper-puller/README.md

                         tries to find and download the paper -f path, --file path  pass file with list of identifiers and download each -s query, --search query
-                        search Google Scholars
+                        search Google Scholar
   -sd query, --search_download query
-                        search Google Scholars and download if possible -l N, --limit N       the number of search results to limit to -o path, --output path
+                        search Google Scholar and download if possible -l N, --limit N       the number of search results to limit to -o path, --output path
                         directory to store papers